- ~ Essential Packing List

 - Credit Cards/Cash - take two different types of cards, in the event one doesn't work.
 I have heard stories of cards not working, but my World MasterCard was never rejected, anywhere in Europe, ever.
 You may consider taking a MasterCard AND a VISA to be sure.
 Take a back up of USD (or your currency) that you keep hidden in the event of an emergency.
 You can get Euro immediately in the airport at an ATM when you land.
 I only ever had trouble finding an ATM in the remote sections of the Camino Primitivo.
 Take out only what you need to get you through two to three days.
 That way if your things are stolen, you don't lose much.
 Hide money on your person too - in a zipped pocket, so you are never destitute.

-- Digital Guide/Guide Book - You can find digital guides to download on Amazon, and also at the Confraternity of St. James websites.
-Or, please check out my own E-books (see left navbar).
-Hopefully they will assist you.
+- Digital Guide/Guide Book - Please consider supporting this website and check out my own eBooks I have for sale, on many Caminos.
+Many readers tell me how helpful they are!
+For Caminos that I don't cover, like the Francés, you can go to Amazon Camino Guides to search for digital guides there.
 This will lighten your load immensely.
 Plus there is so much information and infrastructure supporting the Caminos, that you can always find information at the tourist booths.
 Look for them in every town.
 They are everywhere.
 Leave the books at home.
 This is a serious packing tip to manage your weight.

 - Plastic Baggies - Another one of my best packing tips is to ditch the travel storage cubes and use quart and gallon-size baggies.
 Everything can be stored in them, from cosmetics to underwear.
 Take extras.
 They weigh nothing and are incredibly useful to organize and compartmentalize you packing list.
 You can place your used toilet tissue in them too, to pack out instead of leaving the TP on the Camino!
 You may also want to consider a sturdier type of TSA-Approved Quart size bag.
 Some pilgrims dislike the sound of plastic baggies rustling early in the morning, so these may be a good investment for your travel adventures.
 I found them to be quite nice.